 2. Protect Your Remaining Hearing

 It may be annoying to you to miss some conversations, but not enough so that you are willing to get your hearing tested and allow a doctor to treat your hearing loss.
-However, the longer you ignore your hearing loss, the more likely you are to have bigger problems with your hearing down the road.
+However, the longer you ignore your hearing loss, the more likely you are to have more significant problems with your hearing down the road.
 Once you reach a certain point, the problem may become irreversible.

 3. Enjoy a Better Social Life